How to Start a Wheelchair Transportation Business

 - Customization: You're going into the business of transporting clients with accessibility needs.
 The last thing you want is a client wondering how they'll get in and out of your vehicle.
 Ask your dealer if they can customize vehicles with different ramp styles and accessible entries.

 - Accessibility: Again, you want your clients to feel comfortable when using your services.
 Ask your dealer if you can add lifts or ramps to improve accessibility on a current vehicle you own or if they have trade-in options so you can purchase a new wheelchair accessible taxi van.

-6. You Will Provide Transportation For More Than Wheelchair Users
+6. Provide Transportation For More Than Wheelchair Users

 Think about it.
 Wheelchairs aren't the only way people with disabilities get around.
 Sometimes, people need the aid of electric scooters or other hand-held equipment.